Rest Assured

 03. Pressure Sensing Cushion

-Exploded view and circuit digram of pressure sensing dog bed cushion
+Exploded view and circuit diagram of pressure-sensing dog bed cushion

 Rather than being limited by the form factor of a dog-like appliance, we started by brainstorming intuitive interactions users might have with the device.